Advanced ECS Features: Exploring Service Discovery and Load Balancing

 Why Load Balancing Matters in ECS?

-Load balancing distributes incoming traffic across multiple containers or instances to prevent overload and ensure high availability.
-In ECS, load balancers play a crucial role in routing requests to the appropriate tasks or services.
+Load balancing spreads incoming traffic across multiple containers or instances to prevent overload and keep your application available.
+In ECS, load balancers route requests to the right tasks or services — a central part of any production-grade deployment.

 Implementing Service Discovery in ECS